metacman/Udemy-Git/README.md

 Git
 1. Command Line Essentials: Git Bash for Windows
 2. Learn Git by Doing: A step-by-step guide to version control
-3. Git Going Fast: One Hour Git Crash Course
+3. Git Going Fast: One Hour Git Crash Course (also uses the git-demo repo)
-4. Git Complete: The definitive, step-by-step guide to Git
+4. Git Complete: The definitive, step-by-step guide to Git (also uses the Starter-web repo)
 5. Short and Sweet: Next-Level Git and GitHub

 Linux/Unix